alexwlchan/alexwlchan.net/src/_drafts/my-favourite-websites.md

 <h2 id="kottke">The ever-changing “planets” of kottke.org</h2>

 Jason Kottke's website, [kottke.org], has a sidebar that shows four coloured circles, [different for every visitor][redesign].
-There are nearly a trillion possible combinations, which feels fun and whimsical -- everyone gets their own unique version of the page.
+There are nearly a trillion possible combinations, which means everyone gets their own unique version of the page.

 <figure style="width: 600px;">
   {%